dysphie/nmrih-nullgrab-crashfix/README.md

 # [NMRiH] Null Grab Crash Fix
+Fixes a server crash in No More Room in Hell 1.11.4, seen as:

-Fixes `server.dll + 0x2ff6a1` crashes on Windows.
-Don't try to run this on Linux.
+- `server.dll + 0x2ff6a1` on Windows
+- `server_srv.so!CNMRiH_WeaponBase::DoShove() + 0x52f` on Linux

-You'll see this crash happen when a zombie grabs a player and gets killed unnaturally (via "Kill" input or similar) An example of this is nmo_lighthouse_v2 when a player gets grabbed as they're barricading the town doors.
+You'll see this crash occur when a zombie grabs a player and gets killed unnaturally (via `Kill` input or similar).
+An example of this would be nmo_lighthouse_v2 when a player gets grabbed as they're barricading the town doors.

-This will also let the player walk again after the fact.
+The fix will also let the player walk again after the fact.